jhumelsine/jhumelsine.github.io/_posts/2025-09-03-what-is-an-object.md

 # Summary
 Now that I’ve presented _class_ and _instance_ in excruciating detail, I can come full circle introduce the scenario that will lead to Singleton, which is where I started this blog.

 In some domains or design structures, you only ever need one instance of a class—like the system clock or the configuration loader.
-That setup leads to the __Singleton pattern__ (TBD), which ensures single-instance behavior while addressing concerns like thread safety and testability.
+That setup leads to the [__Singleton pattern__](https://jhumelsine.github.io/2025/10/31/singleton.html), which ensures single-instance behavior while addressing concerns like thread safety and testability.
 That’s where we’ll go next.

 # Addendum: Other Views of Objects and Classes